-In hypothyroidism, the thyroid gland does not make enough thyroid hormone.
+- Hypothyroidism (underactive thyroid) occurs when the thyroid gland does not make enough thyroid hormone.

 - weight gain

 - brittle hair and nails, thinning hair

 Other symptoms affect how you feel, for example:

 - slow heart rate

 Symptoms may also affect how you think, for example, hypothyroidism can also affect your:

 - attention span

 Some people can have symptoms of hypothyroidism without any abnormality in their hormone levels.
 These symptoms may have different causes other than hypothyroidism.